FranLajarin/dotfiles/README.md

 - Custom highlighting for lua and python.
 - Installed LSP servers for php, lua and bash
 - More plugins than NvChad's default plugins like:
-  - Nvim-ts-rainbow "A Treesitter module which helps to identify brackets with colors in your workspace"
+  - **Nvim-ts-rainbow** *A Treesitter module which helps to identify brackets with colors in your workspace*
-  - Treesitter playground "Another module which helps you to identify highlightings, its usefull to make own colorschemes"
+  - **Treesitter playground** *Another module which helps you to identify highlightings, its usefull to make own colorschemes*